 Biden’s effort to be the opposite of Donald Trump has rankled feathers due to his opposition to Brexit, which saw the U.K. withdraw from the European Union.
 Trump talked about a favorable trade deal with the U.K., but that has evaporated under Biden.

 So has the U.S. role as a mediator between the British and the Irish.

 “We must not allow the Good Friday Agreement, which brought peace to Northern Ireland, to be harmed by Brexit.
 Any trade agreement between the US and the U.K. must depend on honoring the Agreement and avoiding reintroducing a strict border.
 Period,” Biden said in a tweet prior to becoming president.

-Biden’s antipathy toward the British is a temporary blip on the overall U.S.-U.K. relationship, but it is troubling nonetheless considering that British have been the one ally to stick with the U.S. through thick and thin.
+Biden’s antipathy toward the British back in the summer is a temporary blip on the overall U.S.-U.K. relationship, but it is troubling nonetheless considering that British have been the one ally to stick with the U.S. through thick and thin.

 John Rossomando is a defense and counterterrorism analyst and served as Senior Analyst for Counterterrorism at The Investigative Project on Terrorism for eight years.
 His work has been featured in numerous publications such as The American Thinker, The National Interest, National Review Online, Daily Wire, Red Alert Politics, CNSNews.com, The Daily Caller, Human Events, Newsmax, The American Spectator, TownHall.com, and Crisis Magazine.
 He also served as senior managing editor of The Bulletin, a 100,000-circulation daily newspaper in Philadelphia, and received the Pennsylvania Associated Press Managing Editors first-place award for his reporting.